Skip to Content

 7 BEST Tips on Growing a Hydrangea Bush

 7 Tips on Growing a Hydrangea Bush will help you add a romantic touch to your summer garden.
-With hydrangea’s large, showy flowers in varied shapes and colors, you can boost your landscape design with these easy-to-grow shrubs.
+With their large, showy flowers in varied shapes and colors, these easy-to-grow shrubs can boost your landscape design.

 If you want more tips on growing flowers, 31 Secrets on Growing Roses and 35 Best Cottage Garden Flowers to Grow will help you on your gardening journey.

-What’s so wonderful about a hydrangea bush is that during the heat of summer and into fall, hydrangeas still give your garden a burst of color when most perennials have already started to fade.
+What’s so wonderful about hydrangeas is that during the heat of summer and into fall, the bush will still give your garden a burst of color when most perennials have already started to fade.

-They are easy to grow, requiring little care, and are a long-lived shrubs.
-Hydrangeas are gorgeous with their showy blooms when planted as a shrub border along a driveway, under a tree if they get part shade, or the star player in a garden bed.
+Hydrangeas are easy to grow, require little care, and are long-lived shrubs.
+Their showy blooms are gorgeous when planted as a shrub border along a driveway, under a tree if they get part shade, or as the star player in a garden bed.

 Hydrangeas are native to both the Far East and America.
 They were traditionally blue, pink, or white, but today’s new varieties bring red, purple, violet, and lime green colors.